dmdddd/blog_management/README.md

 - Logged users can upvote an article, ones
 - Logged users can remove their upvote
 - Logged users can comment on articles
+- Logged in users can edit and delete their comments
 - Non logged users can read articles
 - Users can update their display name and icon, to be shown in the comments
 - Default user icon is provided, if not specified